Bayfield Peninsula Photography Workshop – Seascapes, Landscapes & Lake Superior

 Maximum number of participants: 10

 What’s included in the workshop fee: Quality small group and one-on-one instruction.
 Conference room for classroom time.
-Fun!
+Hands-on learning and fun!

-What’s not included in the workshop fee: Transportation to Grand Marais and photography locations.
-Carpooling is highly recommended.
+What’s not included in the workshop fee: Transportation to Washburn and photography locations (carpooling recommended).
 Lodging.
 Meals and drinks.
 Park permits.
-Any additional expenses.
+Any additional personal expenses.

-Lodging partner: The lodging partner is in Washburn, Wisconsin.
-After you register, you’ll receive information about booking your room in the room block.
-You’ll need to make your room registration separately from the workshop fee.
+Our lodging partner is in Washburn, WI.
+After registration, you’ll receive instructions to book your room in the group room block.
+Room registration is not included in the workshop fee.

 Workshop Dates: May 28-31, 2026

-Getting there: Bayfield/Washburn are about 80 miles east of Duluth, MN.
-Duluth boasts a small international airport.
-It’s 224 miles northeast of Minneapolis, Minnesota, which has an international airport that also acts as a regional hub.
-It’s 450 miles from Chicago, which has a major airport.
+Bayfield/Washburn is about 80 miles east of Duluth, MN, which has a regional international airport.
+It is 224 miles northeast of Minneapolis, MN, home to a major international airport, and 450 miles from Chicago, IL, which also has a major airport.

 Registration and Cancellation Policies